ippeb/TetrisBattleBot/README.md

 ### Exit the program

-Type Ctrl+C in your Terminal.
+Type Ctrl+C in your Terminal to exit the program.

 ### Detection of the Tetris board